-The Acworth Business Association met Thursday at NorthStar Church for its monthly Business Meeting Luncheon.
-Instead of inviting a guest speaker to talk about balance sheets and profit and loss statements, the group welcomed new Kennesaw State University athletic director Vaughn Williams.
+The met Thursday at for its monthly Business Meeting Luncheon.
+Instead of inviting a guest speaker to talk about balance sheets and profit and loss statements, the group welcomed new athletic director Vaughn Williams.

-Since KSU announced Williams as the new man in charge of sports at the third largest university in the state of Georgia, he has spoken often about the need for KSU to step up its efforts in the community.
+Since at the third largest university in the state of Georgia, he has spoken often about the need for KSU to step up its efforts in the community.

 With Williams at the luncheon was a small entourage from the KSU athletic department; assistant athletic director George Olney and new men’s basketball coach Lewis Preston.

 According to Olney, KSU enrollment will eclipse 24,000 students when the campus opens for the fall semester, and since “athletics is the front door to the university,” it is imperative for the new face of the athletic department (Williams) to be out in the public as much as possible.